freckle/mergeabot-action/README.md

-Mergeabot's primary feature is to find Dependabot PRs that have been open for your configured `quarantine-days` and merge them (technically, approve and enable auto-merge so that status and review requirements are met.):
+Mergeabot's primary feature is to find Dependabot PRs that have been open for your configured `quarantine-days` and merge them (technically, approve and enable auto-merge so that status and review requirements are met):

 ![Mergeabot example](./screenshots/example.png)